OneLink U Lesson 4

 • OneLink Logistical checklists

-Verify the date for the next team meeting.
+Verify the dates for the next two team meetings.

 Pray as a Team